zyedidia/perforator/README.md

 # Usage

-First make sure that you have the perf interface installed (you system should support the `perf_event_open` system call), and that you have the appropriate permissions to record the events you are interested in (this may require running Perforator with `sudo` or modifying `/proc/sys/kernel/perf_event_paranoid` -- see [this post](https://superuser.com/questions/980632/run-perf-without-root-rights)).
+First make sure that you have the appropriate permissions to record the events you are interested in (this may require running Perforator with `sudo` or modifying `/proc/sys/kernel/perf_event_paranoid` -- see [this post](https://superuser.com/questions/980632/run-perf-without-root-rights)).
+If Perforator still can't find any events, double check that your system supports the `perf_event_open` system call (try installing the `perf` tool from the Linux kernel).

 ### Example